use-init/init/readme.md

 ## Contribute
 If you got something that's worth including into the project please [submit a Pull Request](https://github.com/drublic/init/issues) or [open an issue](https://github.com/drublic/init/issues) for further discussion.

-@necolas [wrote down some good guidelines](https://github.com/h5bp/html5-boilerplate/wiki/contribute) for contribution to HTML5 Boilerplate.
+[@necolas](https://github.com/necolas) [wrote down some good guidelines](https://github.com/necolas/issue-guidelines) for contributing to his projects.
 Please keep these in mind when contributing to this project. <3

 Please use the `.editorconfig`-file in order to set the right usage of tabs/spaces in your editor.
 Visit [editorconfig.org](http://editorconfig.org/) for more information.